 Coloured laminates were used to highlight fridge items and CDs in schedule 2 and 3 including tramadol.
 Prescriptions for schedule 4 CDs were annotated to highlight the 28 day expiry.
 Prescriptions containing high-risk medicines or paediatric medicines were also highlighted with laminates.
-The RP described that she checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
+The RP described that he checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
 Records of results were usually made on the patient medication record (PMR), as were details of significant interventions.

-The RP had completed an audit of people who may become pregnant receiving sodium valproate as part of the Valproate Pregnancy Prevention Programme.
-Three patients had been identified who met the eligibility criteria for the pregnancy prevention programme.
-Additional counselling had been given to these people and records had been made on the PMR.
-Stickers were available for staff to apply to the boxes of valproate products for any people who may become pregnant, and information cards present to be given to eligible patients at each dispensing.
+The regular RP had completed an audit of patients who may become pregnant receiving sodium valproate as part of the Valproate Pregnancy Prevention Programme.
+Additional counselling had been given to patients who may become pregnant receiving valproate and records had been made on the PMR.
+Stickers were available for staff to apply to the boxes of valproate products for any patients in the at-risk group, and information cards present to be given to eligible patients at each dispensing.